Marketing Attribution Calculator

 What Is Marketing Attribution?

 Marketing attribution is the science of assigning revenue credit to the channels and touchpoints that contributed to a customer conversion.
-In modern digital marketing, the average customer interacts with 6–8 marketing touchpoints before making a purchase — seeing a display ad, reading a blog post, clicking a Google Ad, receiving a nurture email, and finally arriving direct to purchase.
+In modern digital marketing, the typical customer interacts with multiple marketing touchpoints across days or weeks before making a purchase — seeing a display ad, reading a blog post, clicking a Google Ad, receiving a nurture email, and finally arriving direct to purchase.
+The exact number varies by industry and price point, but B2B journeys commonly span 5–10 touches and e-commerce 2–6.

 The challenge: which of those touchpoints actually deserves credit?
 Different attribution models give dramatically different answers.
 An e-commerce brand using Last-Touch attribution might believe Paid Search drives 60% of revenue.
 Switching to Time-Decay might reveal that Organic Search and Email together drive 50% — and Paid Search is mostly capturing demand that other channels already generated.